UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### fare reference station set

 Fare reference station set defines a set of stations that can be used in a route.
-All station(s) of the set can be used by the traveler.
+All station(s) of the set can be used by the passenger.

 ![Fare Structure](../images/fare-data-structure/fare-referenceStationSet.png)